What Are the Stickers on College Football Helmets?

 What Do the Stickers on Michigan Helmets Mean?

-At Michigan, the stickers found on player’s helmets used to only span one season, but now they last their entire career at the school.
+At Michigan, the stickers found on players’ helmets used to span only one season, but now they last their entire career at the school.

 The most common sticker on a Michigan helmet features a wolverine facing left with a number on it.